Electrische Museumtramlijn Amsterdam: The line with extensions and contractions

 In 2017 the driving season ended due to work on the Piet Kranenbergpad at the viaducts of the Ringweg Zuid six weeks earlier, on 10 September.
 From 17 September to the end of October, eight rides were made between the Haarlemmermeer station and Artis Station with two trams on Sundays between the Haarlemmermeer station and Artis.
-In the 2018 driving season, from April to September, there were trips between Haarlemmermeer and IJsbaanpad and from Haarlemmermeer to Artis.
+In the 2018 driving season, from April to September, there were trips between Haarlemmermeer station and IJsbaanpad and from Haarlemmermeer station to Artis.
 From October 2018 (after more than a year), trips to Amstelveen were offered again, and the season was extended until the end of November.
 In 2020, the driving season started more than three months later than usual, after the delayed renewal of the track north of the Kalfjeslaan.
 The tram rode again on Sundays from 19 July, once an hour, only to the Molenweg in Amstelveen.
 From August 23, there was again with a half-hour service to Bovenkerk.
 On October 14, 2020, the driving season ended prematurely due to the COVID-19 pandemic.

 In February 2021, the museum tram line north of Amstelveen station near the A9 motorway was suspended.
 The viaduct of the museum tram line over the A9 was closed for the widening of the road.
 After completion of this, the museum tram line will receive a new route.
-In March-April 2021, a piece of double track was built north of the construction pit and this double track service as a new change of change and the end point of the tram service during the construction work.
+In March–April 2021, a piece of double track was built north of the construction pit and this double track service as a new change of change and the end point of the tram service during the construction work.
 Service to Amstelveen and Bovenkerk Station are therefore suspended for about five years.
 From the start of the 2021 driving season on 13 June 2021, half-hourly service was driven to the Molenweg in Amstelveen; from 4 July 2021, the new parkside area near the A9 motorway will be driven.